onewindspirit/dsi-study-work/README.md

 - Most likely do not send unique identification information into a decision tree
    - Will make a ton of decisions based on single entries
 - *Cross validation will help in selecting the best tree*
-- **Recursion** uses the idea of *divide and conquer* tod divide a complex problem into sub-problems that can be more easily solved
+- **Recursion** uses the idea of *divide and conquer* tod divide a complex problem into subproblems that can be more easily solved
    - ***Three Laws of Recursion***
       1. Must have a base case
       2. Must change its state and case
-      3. Must call iteself
+      3. Must call itself

 ## Bagging and Random Forests: Implementation
 - [**Link to (Mostly) Finished Assignment**](https://github.com/onewindspirit/random-forests-implementation)